PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

   - path is name of the folder with a first lowercase
   - include routes from inside the folder
 - Improve seeders
-- Reduce code repetition in controllers.
+- Reduce code redundancy in controllers.

 ## Todo
 - Todo's in the source code.
 - User:
   - Cannot update their own role.
-  - Other people than owner can update the password.
+  - Other people than owner can't update the password.
+  - Reformat the JSON resource.

 - App access
   - Policy secures all controller methods using the site_role.